naveenkmoorthy/React-Redux-Saga-CRUD/README.md

 3. Start the JSON Server:

-   Create a `db.json` file in the root directory with the following content:
+   Create a `db.json` file in the src/mock directory with the following content:

    ```json
    {